 ** Justified as he's the only member who has remained with the band since the beginning.
 As of April 2015, this is now IAmTheBand as Spencer has [[http://www.panicatthedisco.com/post/115300986804/a-message-from-spencer decided to leave.]]

-** As of 2015, Dallon is now just a touring member.
-He doesn't write songs or contribute in the studio anymore.
+** From 2015 until he officially left in 2017, Dallon was just a touring member.
+He didn't write songs or contribute in the studio anymore.
 "Death of a Bachelor" is literally a Brendon Urie solo album.

 * FauxSymbolism: In concert, "This is Gospel" has been performed in front of screens displaying stained glass windows, very much like ones you would see in a church. [[RuleOfCool Although this looks pretty cool,]] it's not very fitting.
 The song was not written to contain any religious themes and even if you examined the lyrics, they do not reference religion.
 The fact that Brendon is a devout atheist makes this even more baffling.